 Dysplasia epiphysealis punctata is a rare condition characterized by the presence of stippled epiphyses at birth in association with other connective tissue disturbances.

-It also known under a variety of names such as chondrodystrophia foetalis calcificans, stippled epiphyses, or congenital multiple epiphyseal dysplasia.
+It is also known under a variety of names such as chondrodystrophia foetalis calcificans, stippled epiphyses, or congenital multiple epiphyseal dysplasia.

 It is also called Conradi Disease.